A visit to the Butterfly Farm is one to enjoy with family & friends.

 No bare chests please!

 It’s not just butterflies!
-Within the Flight Area there are a couple free roaming green iguanas called Prudence and Bennie and a variety of seed eating birds.
-There are also numerous little frogs called Epipedodates tricolour.
-If you listen carefully you can hear them calling each other!
+Within the Flight Area there are two free roaming green iguanas called Prudence and Bennie as well as a variety of seed eating birds.

 In the Discovery Zone learn about the amazing lifecycle of a butterfly.
 Within the Emerging Case you may see a butterfly hatch from its pupa!